You are here

 Thanks to a dedicated faculty and an innovative, hands-on curriculum, Duke’s Pratt School of Engineering offers a premier learning experience.
 But our vitality as a school comes from populating our programs with phenomenal students seeking to make the most out of the opportunities Duke provides.

-Our continued ability to attract such bright and ambitious students to Pratt—students with the intellect and drive to tackle some of the world’s greatest challenges—depends on our ability to provide financial aid.
+Our continued ability to attract such bright and ambitious students—students with the intellect and drive to tackle some of the world’s greatest challenges—depends on our ability to provide financial aid.
 We must offer aid packages that put a Duke engineering education within reach for talented undergraduates with demonstrated need.
 We also must offer fellowship support that allows us to successfully compete for the best graduate students to work with our faculty on cutting-edge research.

 Alumni and friends who contribute to financial aid help strengthen Pratt’s position and help shape the future for countless students.
 Support for endowed scholarships, fellowships and summer stipends, as well as contributions to the Annual Fund, make all the difference in bringing outstanding students to Pratt.